5roop/task8/README.md

 ## Conversion speed

 Based on my one-shot estimation for a 8.7s long sample I estimate we need about 19 hours for the conversion alone.

+# Moving on

+As per Nikola's email I start working on the generation of a random sample of wavs.

+Meeting notes:
+* Use reconames as well (also for audio files).
+* Open a google sheet (so export as excel and rsync to laptop.)

+Ok, due to weird glitches in the file I/O about 30% of the files won't open.
+For now I just pass over them.
+I can process more later and get the sample count to 1k.